Neuville/ImpTest-Neuville/GTM/README.md

 For TCF, the `createTcfApiStub` option needs to be set to true in order for the \_\_tcfapi queue to initialize right away (we cannot wait for the settings request to finish).
 ## Accept / deny / update vendors, purposes, special features in the TCF context
 Note that both features and special purposes are for disclosing only and do not require any user decision.
 They cannot be updated.
-Note that if TCF is enabled, the default (non-TCF) data is still available (e.g. getCategories()).
+Note that if TCF is enabled, the default (non-TCF) data is still available (e.g. getCategoriesBaseInfo()).
 A hybrid UI can be built if both sets of methods (TCF and default (non-TCF)) are called.
 ```ts
 import Usercentrics, { TCF_DECISION_UI_LAYER } from '@usercentrics/cmp-browser-sdk';